 Approximately 5 kilometres along the Montezuma Falls walk, you’ll come across the famous suspension bridge.
 This bridge is one of the most impressive I’ve seen in Tasmania and makes for some great photo opportunities directly adjacent the waterfall.

 Unfortunately, the Montezuma Falls suspension bridge has suffered some damage due to flooding and tree fall recently.
 As a result, the bridge is closed.
 I’m not sure if there are any immediate plans by “Sustainable Timber Tasmania” to rectify the bridge.
-If you visit and it has reopened, please let me know so that I can update this article!

 Don’t worry though, you don’t need to cross the bridge to reach the 104 metre Montezuma Falls.
 We stopped by the bridge, snapped some photos and continued on to the base of the multi-tiered forest giant.